Home » Diseases » Emergencies / First Aid for Dogs & Cats – General Information » Emergencies / First Aid A-Z » Motion sickness

-Motion sickness, referred to in medical terminology as kinetosis, is a physiological phenomenon that can occur in both dogs and cats.
-It is a temporary disturbance of the sense of balance triggered by unusual or conflicting motion stimuli.
-The vestibular apparatus in the inner ear, which is responsible for perceiving movement and spatial orientation, plays a central role in this.
-Motion sickness occurs when there is a discrepancy between visual impressions and movements perceived by the balance organ.
-As a result, the brain receives contradictory information, leading to typical symptoms.
-Although motion sickness itself is not a dangerous condition, it can be very unpleasant for affected animals and in some cases can lead to dehydration due to repeated vomiting.
+Motion sickness, technically known as kinetosis, is a physiological phenomenon that can occur in both dogs and cats.
+It is a temporary disturbance of the sense of balance that is triggered by unusual or contradictory motion stimuli.
+The vestibular apparatus in the inner ear, which is responsible for the perception of movement and spatial orientation, plays a central role here.
+In motion sickness, there is a discrepancy between the visual impressions and the movements perceived by the organ of equilibrium.
+The brain thereby receives contradictory information, which leads to the typical symptoms.
+Although motion sickness itself is not a dangerous disease, it can be very unpleasant for affected animals and, in some cases, lead to DehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse. through repeated Vomiting.

 Causes

-The so-called motion sickness is also widespread among animals.
+Motion sickness is also widespread in animals.
 It is triggered by disturbances of the sense of balance.

-The causes can be motion stimuli such as car rides or staying in an airplane or on a ship (Fig.).
+The causes include motion stimuli, such as car journeys or stays in an airplane or on a ship (Fig.).

 Supplement